staticxrjc/Design-Patterns/factory/readme.md

 Example
 ------
 This example will use a factory to create an 'Alien Spaceship', it will inherit from a Product class called 'spaceship'.
-'Alien Spaceship' will be built by an 'Alien Spaceship Factory' which will inherit from 'spaceship factory'...
+'Alien Spaceship' will be built by an 'Alien Spaceship Factory' which will inherit from 'spaceship factory'.